 A few months ago, I wrote a lesson plan/tutorial for an art class on using Photoshop.
-I had written lessons in that subject before, but this time I was faced with a far less tech savvy crowd.
-One person in particular, the teacher had a particularly hard time following my directions.
+I had written lessons on that subject before, but this time I was faced with a far less tech-savvy crowd.
+One person, in particular, the teacher had a particularly hard time following my directions.

 Does your writing make logical sense to the majority of your audience?
 Do you assume common lingo without explaining it?
-It is often said that your blog writing should be on a third grade level.
+It is often said that your blog writing should be at a third-grade level.
 Why?
 Because that big word or acronym you put in that article might confuse your reader.
 It is critical that your reader understands the information so they can decide if your website is informative and useful.

 If they can’t understand the terminology you throw around, you’ll lose potential readers.
-Make sure even if your article discusses advanced topics, you introduce basic concepts and link to other articles that explain back story.
+Make sure even if your article discusses advanced topics, you introduce basic concepts and link to other articles that explain the backstory.

-Often times, you’ll see a news article cover follow up news to a previous story.
+Oftentimes, you’ll see a news article cover follow-up news on a previous story.
 It is important to brief the reader, and link to previous articles so that if a new reader comes along, they can immerse themselves in the story.

-A great way to brief the reader, is to use an appositive, a short phrase that introduce the previously mentioned idea.
+A great way to brief the reader is to use an appositive, a short phrase that introduces the previously mentioned idea.
 For example: